sohjnthn/For-own-learning/README.md

 [2]

-Amino has shut down in December 2025, so its webpages cannot be viewed for both the related desktop web browser; and the Microsoft Edge Canary smartphone application code, so please kindly comment out the related code.
+Amino has shut down in December 2025, so its webpages cannot be viewed for both the related desktop web browser; and the Microsoft Edge Canary smartphone application code, so please kindly comment out the related code, including the code lines which import "SecondGroupOfWebsites.js", and "ThirdGroupOfWebsites.js"; and the code lines which call their functions (without doing so, running "FirstGroupOfWebsites.js" with the Current File option, would not be able to enter the email input field value "abc@gmail.com" for the website "https://demo.guru99.com/", in order to eventually fail after reaching the Microsoft Bing search results webpage).

 =